Acting with Basic Confidence

 At Shantigar, Michael serves on the Advisory Board, co-leads its Meditation Challenges, and created the Young Artist Residency Program for students at LaGuardia Community College in NYC.
 During his residencies, he has produced videos for Shantigar, including several with Jean-Claude demonstrating “games of transformation” from his book Tea With Demons.
 Michael began co-teaching with Jean-Claude in 2018.

 Jean-Claude van Itallie (1936-2021) founded Shantigar and served as its artistic director.
 During the pandemic, he and Michael created Home Theater to welcome people into a courageous, supportive community, “to trust our bodies and uncover our souls, to be the best possible actor in the theater of life.”

-Jean-Claude van Itallie, Shantigar’s founder, artistic director, seminal in the explosive 1960’s American theater, wrote, among many plays, acclaimed anti-Viet Nam war trilogy America Hurrah; The Serpent, a ceremony (with the Open Theater); Tibetan Book of the Dead or How Not to Do It Again; The Traveler; Struck Dumb (with Joe Chaikin); Light; The Fat Lady Sings.
-Co-librettist of the opera MILA, Great Sorcerer.
-Jean-Claude's books: Playwright’s Workbook; Chekhov the Major Plays (english versions); Tibetan Book of the Dead for Reading Aloud; Tea with Demons, Games of Transformation; Tomboy Duchess and Sir Baylor, Coming Out in Regency England. www.vanitallie.com
+As a playwright, Jean-Claude’s work was seminal in the explosive American theater of the 1960’s.
+He wrote the acclaimed anti-Viet Nam war trilogy America Hurrah; The Serpent (with the Open Theater); Tibetan Book of the Dead or How Not to Do It Again; The Traveler; Struck Dumb (with Joe Chaikin); Light, and The Fat Lady Sings, among many plays.
+He was co-librettist of the opera MILA, Great Sorcerer.
+His books include Playwright’s Workbook; Chekhov: The Major Plays (English versions); Tibetan Book of the Dead for Reading Aloud, and Tea with Demons, Games of Transformation.
+Read more about Jean-Claude here and www.vanitallie.com.